Gemmasima/TensiNini-App/README.md

 ## ✅ Planned features
 - [ ] Registration and login: Access management for the patient.
 - [ ] Measurement recording: 3 consecutive readings (mandatory), separated by a 2-minute timer.
 The third measurement is taken as the valid value.
-- [ ] Recorded data: Systolic and diastolic blood pressure, pulse, time of day (Morning/Night), and emotional state (Calm / Nervous / Angry).
+- [ ] Recorded data: Systolic and diastolic blood pressure, pulse, time of day (Morning/Night), and emotional state.
 - [ ] Emotional state for each measurement (calm / nervous / angry).
 - [ ] History and Reminders: Full list of measurements and alerts scheduled twice a day (Morning and Night).
 - [ ] Weekly and monthly statistics, color-coded by emotional state.